graalvm/workshops/native-image/what-the-dickens/README.md

 echo $((size_in_bytes/1024/1024))
 ```

-In our experiments, we saw a size of around 82MB, compared to 171MB for an Oracle Linux 8
+In our experiments, we saw a size of around 484MB, compared to 562MB for an Oracle Linux 8
-image.
-So we have shrunk the container by a lot.
-A long way down from our starting size, for
+container image.
+So, you have shrunk the container significantly.
-the original container, of almost 600MB.

 ## Summary